 Professors create a nurturing and friendly atmosphere while maintaining high academic standards.
 They develop students' abilities to think mathematically and to become fluent and precise in expressing mathematical concepts.

 One of our professors, Dr. Behailu Mammo, was the recipient of the 2023 Distinguished Teaching Award presented by the Metropolitan New York Section of the Mathematical Association of America (MAA).
 He was also voted Hofstra's 2020 Teacher of the Year for the School of Natural Sciences and Mathematics.
-Dr. Johanna Franklin won the 2018 Distinguished Teaching Award from the Metropolitan New York Section of the Mathematical Association of America.
+Dr. Eric Rowland and Dr. Johanna Franklin, are recent recipients of Distinguished Teaching Awards from the MAA (for the years 2021 and 2018, respectively).

 The Student Experience